WillStevens/scrollreading/README.md

 # scrollreading
-Code and experiments related to reading the Herculanium Papyri.
+Code and experiments related to reading the Herculaneum Papyri.

 The aim of this project is to put together a fast autosegmentation and ink-detection pipeline.
-Work is currently focussed on the autosegmantation stages.
+Work is currently focused on the autosegmentation stages.

 Autosegmentation is performed one cubic 512x512x512 volume at a time by using algorithms derived from flood-fill.
 One algorithm (called FAFF - flatness affinity flood-fill) tries to fill only flattish areas, in the hope that busy areas where surfaces meet each other are not filled.
 Another algorithm (called DAFF - damage avoiding flood-fill) tries to detect and plug areas that cause intersection.
 Both algorithms are currently being evaluated and investigated to understand their behaviour and to optimize them.